 This may seem downright silly to bring to your wedding, however, you won’t regret it.
 There are wedding emergencies that happen everyday.
 Losing your earring is a true emergency!

 What if you have your grandma’s diamond earrings in?
 You don’t want to lose them!
-Put the extra earring backs in your emergency kit, just in case.
+Put the extra earring backs in your wedding survival kit, just in case.

 Pocket Mirror and Touch up Makeup